raieenryuu/homerus-api/README.md

 This is the API for Homerus, a website focused on sharing original fictional stories.
 You can create stories and add chapters to them and also create a user / authenticate, etc. I am using typescript, express and prisma in this version.
 Currently the database i am using for development is SQLITE.

-Once you download de code above, you need to create a .env file on the root of the project containing the following the following variables
+Once you download de code above, you need to create a .env file on the root of the project containing the following variables

 ACCESS_TOKEN_SECRET - jwt secret for access token validation REFRESH_TOKEN_SECRET - jwt secret for refresh token validation